Back to MLP: A Simple Baseline for Human Motion Prediction: Conclusion

 \section{Conclusion}

-In this paper, we present \textsc{siMLPe}, a simple-yet-effective network for human motion prediction.
-Our network is composed of only fully connected layer, layer normalization and transpose operation.
-While using much less parameters, our network can achieve state-of-the-art performance on various benchmarks.
-We release our code and hope the simplicity of our method could help to community to rethink this task.
+In this paper, we present \method, a simple-yet-effective network for human motion prediction. \method is composed of only fully connected layers, layer normalization, and transpose operations.
+The only non-linear operation is thus the layer normalization.
+While using much fewer parameters, \method achieves state-of-the-art performance on various benchmarks.
+The reported ablation study also demonstrates the interest of various design choices, highlighting the importance of temporal information fusion in this task.
+We hope the simplicity of \method will help the community to rethink the task of human motion prediction.